mfuu/sortable-dnd/docs/guide/options.md

 | --------- | ----------- |
 | `Boolean` | `true`      |

-Whether the current list can be sorted by dragging
+Whether the current list can be sorted by dragging.

 ## `disabled`